 But before you choose a new city to call home, it’s important to carefully research your options.
 There are many cities in Canada and they are all unique.
 So smart things to consider include career options, the regional location, the housing market, and the overall lifestyle a city can offer.
 Where you live will affect both your financial success and overall quality of life in Canada.

-Is Richmond Hill near the top of your list of cities you are considering?
+Is Richmond Hill at the top of your list of cities you are considering?
 Prepare for Canada can guide you with helpful information.

 About Richmond Hill, Ontario